human-pangenomics/hpp-t2t-assembly-initiative/README.md

 ## Benchmark Assembly Data – HG002

-This task team will work together to refine and advance T2T assembly methods and workflows in preparation for the upcoming release planned for Summer 2026.
+This task team will work together to refine and advance T2T assembly methods and workflows in preparation for the upcoming release planned for mid-year 2026.

 HG002-Q100 Assembly: https://github.com/marbl/HG002